 Years before fruiting:

 On grafted rootstocks, 2-3 years.
 Discard any small fruits started in the

 Months for fruit to ripen:

 6-9.
-Ripe when skin is entirely yellow.
+Lemons are ripe when their skin is entirely yellow.
 Their flavor does not ripen further

-or fruit will become dry and tasteless.
+ripe, or they will become dry and tasteless.

 Storage after harvest:

 Lemons last about a week at room temperature and four weeks sealed in a plastic bag in

 Glossy dark green, broadly lance-shaped.